 Adding fruit to traditionally produced Lambic is a significantly more recent development in brewing history, and likely began as a cottage industry.
 In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of a tenant farmer named Josse De Pauw from Schepdaal, Belgium.
 The fact that this tradition blossomed around the village of Schaarbeek outside Brussels is no accident as the cherries of the same name were once abundant in the area.
 And while cherries were likely the first fruit to be combined with Lambic, they were certainly not the last.
 The resultant beers have traditionally been named simply for the fruit included.

-Frambozen is made with a blend of one, two and three-year old Lambic style ale and is aged with decadent fresh raspberries grown in the Willamette Valley.
-We added the raspberries to our established Lambic at a generous 3.2lbs. per gallon.
-The fruit and the Lambic were then left alone to mingle for more than nine months.
+Frambozen is made with a blend of one, two, and three-year-old Lambic-inspired ale and is aged with decadent fresh raspberries grown in the Willamette Valley.
+We added the raspberries to our established Lambic-inspired ale at a generous 3.2lbs. per gallon.
+The fruit and the beer were then left alone to mingle for more than nine months.
 They are now one.

 Deep fuchsia red topped with cotton candy pink foam.
 Huge perfumy aromas of fresh raspberries, kiwi, and rose petals.
 Floral flavors of ripe berries, lavender, and fresh jam.
 Finishes tart, tantalizing, and prickly.